vodolaz095/MySkills/README.md

 * Website: [http://myskills.co](http://myskills.co)

 ## Contribute
-* Pull requests are more than welcome!
+* Please use the [issue tracker](https://github.com/ronenteva/MySkills/issues) to report any bugs or request new features.
+Or, if you're a developer, send a pull request!
-* Add your feature requests, bugs etc to the [Issues](https://github.com/ronenteva/MySkills/issues) section
+* Add your feature requests, bugs etc to the [Issues](https://github.com/ronenteva/MySkills/issues) section.

 ## Support
 * Fund development by creating [Bounties](https://www.bountysource.com/teams/my-skills)